Wyrdware/Portfolio/content/projects/echoes.md

 - 5 major interconnected regions
 - 1 modular boss encounter as the final challenge
 - 5 core team members, 8 months total development time

+> *"As the capstone professor, I worked closely with Jared and the team.
+Echoes in the Mists stood out as one of the top games developed that year, driven by Jared's leadership and the team's shared passion.
+What impressed me most was how effectively it guided players through the experience.
+You're never unsure of where to go, yet the design never undermines your sense of agency.
+It feels like you're discovering the path yourself rather than being led.
+It is a well-crafted and engaging experience."*
+> — Sten McKinzie  |  Capstone Professor, RIT

 ---